5ei74R0/daily_log/src/2021/May/4th.md

 - no contents

 ### homework
-- wrote the report about the task drawing CG with POV-Ray
+- wrote the report on the task drawing CG with POV-Ray

 ## Competitive Programming
 - no contents